Once a week.

-Every few years sees the job market changing and the educational market change along with it.
-As the new hot career comes up, there is always a degree or program to go with it.
-But did you know that there are essential skills that every student, graduate, and job candidate needs to have to give him or her the best chance at landing a job?
-Below, we have gathered a list of just ten of the must-haves every college student should be thinking about during their studies.
+Every few years the job market changes and the educational market changes along with it.
+As one new hot career comes up, there is always a degree or program that comes up with it.
+However, there are essential skills that every student, graduate, and job candidate needs to have to have to give themselves the best change of landing a job.
+Below, we've gathered a list of just 10 of the must-haves that every college student should be thinking about during their studies.

-- Job experience - It doesn't matter what sort of job you have, just have one.
+1.)
+Job experience: It doesn't matter what sort of job you have, just have one.
 Students with shining academic careers can make a good impression, but your future boss probably doesn't want to be your first.
-Even if is a minimum wage job, it can still teach you valuable skills you will need in a professional setting.
+Even if it is a minimum wage job, it can still teach you valuable skills you will need in a professional setting.
 Which brings us to:

-- Writing - You don't have to be an English major to need to learn how to write.
-Everything from your resume to inter-office memos will be closely scrutinized for errors, so be sure you know how to communicate in written form, as well as:
+3.)
+Writing: You don't have to be an English major to need to learn how to write.
+Everything from your resume to inter-office memos will be closely scrutinized for errors, so be sure you know how to communicate in written form, as well as...

-- Verbal communications - As a student, you enjoy the freedom to tell someone that something “sucks."
+4.)
+Verbal communications: As a student, you enjoy the freedom to tell someone that something “sucks."
 In the world of the professional, that statement can be a land mine.
 Learning to say that something “needs improvement" or has “opportunity for growth" and other white collar lingo can keep you from looking like an amateur.

-- Public speaking - Almost everyone hates it, but almost everyone will have to do it eventually.
+5.)
+Public speaking: Almost everyone hates it, but almost everyone will have to do it eventually.
 Whether giving a huge presentation at work or being interviewed by a number of people, public speaking comes up more than you think it does, so grab this class or a related, such as debate or acting, to get the most out of your electives.

 Molly Mitchell is a Economics graduate student and also owns the site Economics School.
 Her site helps students find the right Economics Degree to fit their needs.